-Mrs. Walker, 55, has been a director of the Gas Company since 1993 and of Pacific Enterprises since 1989.
-She is also a director of United Way of Greater Los Angeles, the Chair of the Board of Governors of the Institute for Corporate Counsel, a former trustee of Marlborough School and a member of various professional organizations.
+Mrs. Walker, 55, is a director of United Way of Greater Los Angeles and a former trustee of Marlborough School.
+She has served various professional organizations.
 O'Melveny & Myers, of whom Mrs. Walter is a partner, provides legal services to the Gas Company and Pacific Enterprises.